lraycheva/core/docs/getting-started/02_what-is-glue42-core-plus/overview.md

 ## High Level Structure

 The basic structure of a [**Glue42 Core+**](https://glue42.com/core-plus/) project is identical to a [**Glue42 Core**](https://glue42.com/core/) project.
-It consists of a [Main app](../../developers/core-concepts/web-platform/overview/index.html) which uses the Glue42 [Web Platform](https://www.npmjs.com/package/@glue42/web-platform) library and multiple [Web Client](../../developers/core-concepts/web-client/overview/index.html) apps that use the [Glue42 Web](../../reference/core/latest/glue42%20web/index.html) library.
-The Main app acts as a hub through which the user can access all other apps part of the [**Glue42 Core+**](https://glue42.com/core-plus/) project while the [Web Platform](https://www.npmjs.com/package/@glue42/web-platform) library provides the communication connection between all client apps.
+It consists of a [Main app](../../developers/core-plus-platform/index.html) which uses the [Glue42 Core+ Platform](../../developers/core-plus-platform/index.html) library and multiple [Web Client](../../developers/core-concepts/web-client/overview/index.html) apps that use the [Glue42 Web](../../reference/core/latest/glue42%20web/index.html) library.
+The Main app acts as a hub through which the user can access all other apps part of the [**Glue42 Core+**](https://glue42.com/core-plus/) project while the [`@glue42/core-plus`](https://www.npmjs.com/package/@glue42/core-plus) library provides the communication connection between all client apps.
 The [Glue42 Web](../../reference/core/latest/glue42%20web/index.html) library provides Glue42 functionality to the client apps through sets of Glue42 APIs.

 *For more details, see the [Capabilities](../../capabilities/application-management/index.html) section.*